berachain/docs/apps/bex/content/learn/guides/pool-creation.md

       content: Initializing Pools
   - - meta
     - name: description
-      content: Learn how to create new liquidity pools on BEX.
+      content: Learn how to create new liquidity pools on BeraSwap.
   - - meta
     - property: og:description
-      content: Learn how to create new liquidity pools on BEX.
+      content: Learn how to create new liquidity pools on BeraSwap.
 ---

 <script setup>